sbobovyc/ARMA/SVIS_alpha1_example.Stratis/InventorySystem/README.txt

 Known bugs:

 * if player activates SVIS while bent over, he will be bent over in the SVIS menu (FIXED)
-* pressing ESC in SVIS will exit the GUI but not the camera mode, trapping the player
+* pressing ESC in SVIS will exit the GUI but not the camera mode, trapping the player (FIXED)
-* player drops backpacks on the ground if their are switched too quickly
+* player drops backpacks on the ground if their are switched too quickly (FIXED)
 * underware does not have any inventory slots, so uniform gear does not get saved properly (put it in the blacklist)
 * rebreather does not have any inventory slots, so uniform gear does not get saved properly (put it in the blacklist)
-* some magazines get left behind when player switches between weapons quickly
+* some magazines get left behind when player switches between weapons quickly (FIXED)
+* some entries in the inventory list get left behind when player switches between weapons quickly